Mildred D. Taylor

 I’m all about simplicity.
 To me writing should be fun and all of the talk about business this and business that can be overwhelming and also suck the fun out of your writing life.
 So today I thought it’d be fun to discuss some not so technical things that you can do easily and go from Author to Authorpreneur.

 From the EC Mental Dictionary

 “An Authorpreneur (play on Entrepreneur) is a Self-Published author who has turned their work as a writer into a full blown business.

 Authorpreneur is a term that is being used more and more everyday.
-With the explosion of the Self-Publishing Industry, authors are claiming the title to represent their work as serious business people.
+With the explosion of the Independent Publishing Industry, authors are claiming the title to represent their work as serious business people.
 Below are 8 ways you can join them:

 Legalize Your Name

 I know that sounds weird, your name is already legal!
 Right, but here I’m speaking of your business name.
 Decide on a name for your business.
 If you write under a pen name, register it as a business.
 You can file the paperwork easily through Legal-zoom under an LLC, Sole Proprietorship, or S-Corporation (please Google these terms for further understanding of what they are).
 Or, you can just get a DBA.
 A DBA is a doing business as name that gives you the opportunity to legally write and conduct business under your pen author name.
 You’ll be able to set up a bank account to separate your author royalties from your regular income, use a debit card under this name, and even set up a PO Box.

 This means you have to first invest in purchasing a block of your own ISBN numbers.
 You can get them from Bowker or Publisher Services for your books and register your ISBN with your company name as publisher.
 This will look more professional as your business name and ISBNS are now connected and will show up on Amazon or whichever platform you use, as publisher instead of Independent Publisher.